 The Bridle Lake Property ("Bridle Lake") is owned 50% by the Company and 50% by Rio Tinto Canada Uranium Corporation.
-Bridle Lake is located north of and adjacent to the former Cluff Lake uranium mine area in the western portion of the Athabasca Basin in northern Saskatchewan.
+Bridle Lake is part of the Cluff Lake properties and is located north of and adjacent to the former Cluff Lake uranium mine area in the western portion of the Athabasca Basin in northern Saskatchewan.
 The property comprises two mineral dispositions totalling approximately 6,797 hectares (16,795 acres).